wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

   * Respond to DOM events: click, submit...
   * Send requests to the server.
   * Act on response from the server.
+* Loosely-typed language: you don't have to explicitly declare what type of data the variables are.
+You just need to use the var keyword to indicate that you are declaring a variable, and the interpreter will work out what data type you are using from the context, and use of quotes.

 ## Comments in Javascript:
 * Ruby uses '#' to indicate a comment line.